asantos00/website/content/blog/deno/build-a-cli-with-deno.md

 ---
-title: Building a CLI with Deno
+title: Building a CLI with Deno 🦕
 description: "How to build and distribute a CLI with Deno that fetches the weather for a specific location"
-date: "2020-01-11"
+date: "2021-03-25"
 published: true
 ---

-Almost a year ago, in May 2020, [Deno](https://deno.land) was launched.

-It is the outcome of Node's creator (Ryan Dahl) experience of using Node.js after almost a decade of leaving its core team.

-Ryan originally created Node.js back in 2009.
-Back then, Node.js brought JavaScript to the server side.
-Among other things, Node.js was a paradigm shift in the way many languages handled common tasks, as it deeply leveraged asynchronousity, something familiar among JavaScript users.

-It suddently enabled many JavaScript developers to start building server-side applications.
-From there, it started being used for HTTP servers, but its usecases never stopped growing, helping make JavaScript today's most popular language.

-**But...**

-However, as all the great creations, Node.js comes with its flaws.
-And for Ryan, its creator, they were a little itchy, especially when he used Node.js again to write simple scripts, after a few years not using it.
-Ryan felt like he loved the productivity and prototypability of JavaScript, but some parts of Node.js were now getting in the way, as he explained in this [talk])(https://www.youtube.com/watch?v=M3BM9TB-8yA&ab_channel=JSConf).

-Out of this experience's learnings, and following the evolution of JavaScript over the last 10 years, Ryan created Deno, which is, as the documentation says:

-> A JavaScript/TypeScript runtime with secure defaults and a great developer experience.
+*This blog post is part of a a [blog post series](/deno/series-introduction) where we use [Deno](https://deno.land) to build different applications.
+We'll go from CLIs to scrapping tools, among others.
+You can find the other posts [here](/deno/series-introduction).*

-We previously explored some of Deno's premises and how it addresses specific Node.js problems in another article named [Adventures in deno land](https://alexandrempsantos.com/adventures-in-deno-land/), but today we'll explore a single one.
+We previously explored some of Deno's premises and how it addresses specific Node.js problems.
+But that's not why we are here today.

+Today we are here to build a CLI application with Deno.

-## Goal: compiling to a binary
+## The goal: compiling to a binary

 What we'll do today is exploring one of Ryan's original goals when he first created Deno: **compiling JavaScript code into a binary**.